If you are in fully online GS 104, then you are required to take the exams with a proctor.

 Note that in the event of a suspicion of academic dishonesty, I may share your work with your proctor as part of the investigation.
 And I may also decide to ban a proctor during the middle of the term if I am not satisfied with their work for any reason, even if I have previously approved an appointment.

-The purpose of the proctor is to verify the identity of the student and assure that the student does not communicate with anyone during the exam or use any websites besides Canvas.
+The purpose of the proctor is to verify the identity of the student, document start and end times, and assure that the student does not communicate with anyone during the exam.

 Please let me know in advance if you need me to fill out a form.

-There are due dates and time limits, but the student, not the proctor, will be responsible for meeting them.
+There are due dates.
+But the student, not the proctor, will be responsible for meeting them.
+If a student claims to have been given an extension, then you should believe them.

 Please verify the student's ID.